 Some people swear by using a sewing machine walking foot when sewing with knit fabrics.
 I believe it depends on your machine.
 If you have a walking foot, go ahead and give it a try.

-Knit fabric seams often look stretched out after sewing.
+Knit fabric seams can look stretched out after sewing.
 Press gently and apply steam from your iron to shrink the seam back to normal.

-Last of all, chillax!
+Last of all, relax!
 Have fun, and let yourself mess up a little.
-Just like anything else, your skills will get better with practice.
+Just like anything else, your skills sewing stretchy fabrics will get better with practice.

 And guess what, my free leggings pattern for girls is perfect for beginners.
 Check it out!